 - Stigma and Intellectual Disability: A Review of Related Measures and Future Directions – The theoretical construct of stigma has received much attention in psychiatric disability research, leading to the development of widely used measures to assess stigma change.
 The study of stigma has not received the much attention for people with intellectual disabilities.
 This manuscript evaluates existing measures of intellectual disability stigma through a systematic review of the literature.

-- Teaching Tolerance – Teaching Tolerance showcases the shared struggles and the intersectionality shard by people with disabilities and African Americans.
+- Learning for Justice – Learning for Justice showcases the shared struggles and the intersectionality shard by people with disabilities and African Americans.
 This includes lesson plans for elementary, middle and high school students.

 - Who I Am Outreach – This toolkit talks about people with disabilities living life in various roles.
 Produced by the U.S. Department of Labor Office of Disability Employment Policy, this toolkit includes videos and stories about people with disabilities.